ppwwyyxx/dash-docset-matlab/README.md

 + `dashing build`

 Right now this json only roughly parses some function names (which is enough for me to use).
-Feel free to add more and contribute back!
+Feel free to add more features and contribute back!